JMW NATURES IMAGES

 Welcome to the blog site of J. Michael Wilhelm, Nature & Wildlife Photographer.

-Sixty Feet Down and Bammmm!
+Sixty Feet Down and Bam!

-Well, folks, generally most of my adventure stories are mainly centered around photography, and this one is sort of… in a way.
+Well folks, generally most of my adventure stories are mainly centered around photography, and this one is sort of… in a way.
 It started out with wanting to do some underwater photography, but Florida’s waters are no longer as clear as in the Bahamas.
 I have always wanted to go to Cozumel off the coast of northern Mexico.
 I have heard great things about water clarity there, especially that of Palencar Reef.

 Dan Overhead Photographing

-Palencar Reef is known as a drift dive and starts out in around 35 to 45 feet of water depending on where the boat drops you off.
+Palencar Reef is known as a drift dive, and starts out in around 35 to 45 feet of water depending on where the boat drops you off.
 Drift diving is when the boat does not anchor up but follows the divers air bubbles staying over top of the group.
 Once everyone is underwater the group swims through the pillars of the coral reef and deep ravens to the outside of the reef where the drop-off ledge begins.
 The group of divers are accompanied by a divemaster at the head of the group followed by another divemaster at the back of the group.
-This allows for keeping tabs on where everyone is and no one is allowed to stray off into water deeper than the group dive of 75 to 80 feet along the wall of the reef.
-Here, the bottom drops away at a very steep slope well beyond what a normal dive would be on a single tank or compressed air.
-Deep diving requires special certification and specialty equipment and exotic air mixtures and long lengthy decompression stop before arriving at the surface.
+This allows for keeping tabs on everyone, and no one is allowed to stray off into water deeper than the group dive of 75 to 80 feet, along the wall of the reef.
+You don't realize that you are actually descending about 35 to 40 deeper that where you jumped in.
+On the outside wall of the reef at about 80 feet, the bottom drops away at a very steep slope to well beyond what a normal dive would be on a single tank or compressed air.
+Deep diving requires a special certification, specialty equipment, exotic air mixtures and long lengthy decompression stop before arriving back at the surface.
 There was an incident right before we arrived for our diving vacation.
 A diver decided to venture away from the group and dive down the slope looking for pink coral.
-The divemaster went after him and both were never seen again, and this was not an isolated case…it happens far too many times.
+The divemaster went after him and both were never seen again.
+This was not an isolated cases, this happens far too many times.
+As the divemaster was explaining the rules that everyone must follow, my dive partner Dan and I approached him and said that we are very seasoned scuba divers and requested to hang back a bit from the group to let the water clarity settle down to be able to photograph.
+However we would try to keep the group in site if we could and the water clarity was suitable for flash photography.

 Queen Angel